Havana standard city tour

 Havana’s Chinatown

-Beyond the main commercial streets, Chinatown features ornate Chinese-style architecture, including traditional gates, temples, and intricately decorated buildings.
-The Templo Taoísta de Guanyin, a Taoist temple dedicated to the Goddess of Mercy, is a prominent landmark and a center of religious observance for the Chinese-Cuban community.
+Havana’s Chinatown, established in the 19th century by Chinese immigrants, Chinatown features ornate Chinese-style architecture, including traditional gates, temples, and intricately decorated buildings.
+The Taoist Temple of Guanyin, dedicated to the Goddess of Mercy, is the center of religious observance for the Chinese-Cuban community.

 thumbnail